Eschatologue/CM_wiki/docs/class/barbarian/index.md

 ### Level 1: Rage

-You can imbue yourself with a primal power called **:class-abl-rage: Rage**{ .em }, a force that grants you extraordinary might and resilience.
+You can imbue yourself with a primal power called **:ui-rage: Rage**{ .em }, a force that grants you extraordinary might and resilience.
 You can enter it as a **:rsc-b: Bonus Action**{ .rsc } if you aren't wearing Heavy armour.

-You can enter your **:class-abl-rage: Rage**{ .em } the number of times shown for your Barbarian level in the Rages column of the Barbarian Features table.
+You can enter your **:ui-rage: Rage**{ .em } the number of times shown for your Barbarian level in the Rages column of the Barbarian Features table.
 You regain one expended use when you finish a **:rest-short: Short Rest**, and you regain all expended uses when you finish a **:rest-long: Long Rest**.

-While active, your **:class-abl-rage: Rage**{ .em } follows the rules below.
+While active, your **:ui-rage: Rage**{ .em } follows the rules below.

 #### Damage Resistance